tiffmoon/Note-Taker/README.md

 ![Note titled “Balance accounts” reads, “Balance account books by end of day Monday,” with other notes listed on the left.](./Assets/11-express-homework-demo-02.png)

-## Getting Started

-On the back end, the application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.

-The following HTML routes should be created:

-* `GET /notes` should return the `notes.html` file.

-* `GET *` should return the `index.html` file.

-The following API routes should be created:

-* `GET /api/notes` should read the `db.json` file and return all saved notes as JSON.

-* `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
-You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).

-## Bonus
+## Instructions

-You haven’t learned how to handle DELETE requests, but this application offers that functionality on the front end.
-As a bonus, try to add the DELETE route to the application using the following guideline:

-* `DELETE /api/notes/:id` should receive a query parameter that contains the id of a note to delete.
-To delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.
+The user clicks the 'Get Started' button on the landing page that redirects to the notes page.

+The user can perform 3 different functions on this page:

+* Create a new note - the 'save' button does not appear unless something is entered for both the 'title' and 'text' of the note.

+* Delete existing notes - clicking the bin icon on the right of the note permenantly deletes the note from the json file.

+* Display existing notes from the notes bar - clicking on the notes will display the selected note.

 ## Grading Requirements